ianrasmussen05/programming-languages-2021/report.md

 Learning a new programming language is always a challenge, in particular if it is your first functional programming language.
 You only know that you understand something if you can explain it to somebody else.
 So a good way to start the report is to write about Haskell.
 Moreover, for the course we only need some basics features of Haskell, essentially recursion over [algebraic data types](https://www.google.com/search?q=haskell+%22algebraic+data+type%22&oq=haskell+%22algebraic+data+type%22).
 So I invite you to take the opportunity to learn more about Haskell than we need and to write a tutorial on what you learned is a great way to showcase this.

-## Writing Tips

-The report is not an English assignment, but I find this classic and entertaining [advice by George Orwell](https://www.orwell.ru/library/essays/politics/english/e_polit) always useful.
-- To avoid what Orwell calls "this mixture of vagueness and sheer incompetence" is particularly important in technical writing.
-- "A scrupulous writer, in every sentence that he writes, will ask himself at least four questions, thus: What am I trying to say?
-What words will express it?
-What image or idiom will make it clearer?
-Is this image fresh enough to have an effect?
-And he will probably ask himself two more: Could I put it more shortly?
-Have I said anything that is avoidably ugly?"
-Perhaps metaphors play a lesser role in our kind of technical writing, but if you replace "image" above by "example", Orwell's remarks are again exactly to the point.
-- Orwell recommends to avoid writing something just because it sounds good.
-Instead,
-    - "put off using words as long as possible and get one's meaning as clear as one can through pictures".
-    - first "think wordlessly, and then, [...] describe the thing you have been visualising".

 ## General remarks on content